Ashutosh Mukhopadhyay

-Ashutosh Mukhopadhyay (anglicised spelling of surname: Mukherjee) was a prominent writers of modern Bengali literature.
+Ashutosh Mukhopadhyay (anglicised spelling of surname: Mukherjee) (7 September 1920 – 4 May 1989) was a prominent Indian writer of modern Bengali literature.

 Life and works

-Mukhopadhyay was born on 7 September 1920, in Bajrajogini, Bikrampur, Dacca (now Dhaka) as the fifth of ten children of a Bengali Kulin Brahmin couple, Paresh Chandra Mukhopadhyay and Tarubala Devi.
+Mukhopadhyay was born in 1920, in Bajrajogini, Bikrampur, Dacca (now Dhaka) as the fifth of ten children of a Bengali Kulin Brahmin couple, Paresh Chandra Mukhopadhyay and Tarubala Devi.
 Mukhopadyay graduated in commerce from Hooghly Mohsin College, then affiliated with the University of Calcutta.
 His first story was Nurse Mitra, published in the newspaper Basumati, which was later made into major movies (Deep Jwele Jai in Bengali and Khamoshi in Hindi).
 Bollywood films like Safar (1970) and Bemisal were also made from his novels.